Transport Layer Security (TLS) 1.2

 Using the latest version of Transport Layer Security (TLS) is important to ensure application network communications are secure.

-These settings can be found in Project Options > Android Options and then clicking on the Advanced button:
+These settings can be found in Project Properties > Android Options and then clicking on the Advanced button:

 Xamarin developers have always been able to use the native networking classes

 in their code, however there is also an option that determines which networking

 HttpClient classes.
 This provides a familiar .NET API